top of page

 Incidentally this man had said to his family, 'just throw me in a hole', but he'd have loved the respect and affection we showed instead!

 Outside work I love the buzz and diversity of London, for both its looks and personality.
-Equally quiet times doing my own thing revive me - books, bingeing on TV dramas, long walks on the Suffolk coast, or paddling up the River Deben with the (locally famous) Dragon Boat team.
+Equally quiet times revive me - books, bingeing on TV dramas, bbqs on a campsite, cafes, long walks on the Suffolk coast, or paddling up the River Deben with the (locally famous) Dragon Boat crew.

 Funny and nurturing friendships keep me going, wherever I am, and luckily there's the firm foundation of my family.
 They make me laugh and challenge me constantly - usually in a good way!